frodsan/mote-render/README.md

 ### Helpers

-To use another helper methods, you can use the `app` method:
+To use another helper method in the templates, you can use the `app`
+variable:

 ```ruby
 Cuba.define do